We are excited to announce a Zinequest 3 ambush in the form of a zine about nanotech AKA the Blood…

 Subject of empire (permanent) – You gain a permanent bonus of +1 WIL. [already included]

-Wetgill (3 clank) – Wetgills allow dryair sapes to breathe beneath the waves.
+Drygill (3 clank) – Drygills allow marine sapients to breathe in dry atmos.
 30 gl.

 Stillfleet is a tabletop roleplaying game (RPG) about exploring ruined spacecraft—“hulks”—as well as habitable earth-like planets long-ago colonized by terrans but then cut off from contact with the greater galaxy for decades or centuries—“rocks.”